Review of Anna Karenina (1873)

 Tolstoy is not blind to classism, but not interested in it, even when it undermines the drama.
 Anna compares a mere insult at the opera to being pilloried, clearly never considering that less lucky people have been literally pilloried for crimes as great as Anna’s, and for less.
 The author frequently emphasizes Anna’s beauty, as if it made her fate more touching.
 Yet at the same time, if the novel has a dominant sentiment, it is that of contemporary feminism.
 Part 1, chapter 11 outlines Tolstoy’s main thesis, which is sympathy for “fallen” women in line with the pericope adulterae forgery added to John.
 Dolly’s inner monologue (particularly part 6, chapter 16) and relatively typical case expresses it better than Anna’s atypical case.
 Compare the wonderful scenes of Dolly’s children: Adoring Anna in the opening, and Grisha’s tart in part 3, chapter 8, followed by a tumultuous bath.
 Domestic bliss at times, but at great cost.

-The sexism afflicting Dolly and Anna is realistically damaging in Tolstoy’s portrayal, yet he does not conceal why it is perpetuated.
-It’s a book for thinking adults, not a screed.
+The sexism afflicting Dolly and Anna is realistically damaging in Tolstoy’s portrayal.
+As with the poor treatment of servants, he does not conceal why it is perpetuated.
+It’s a book for thinking adults, not a partisan screed.
 However, the author does equivocate about Anna’s guilt.
 The scene following the consummation of her affair is at once prurient and more overtly moralizing than any other, in a grandiose and tragic mode.
 Infidelity is compared to murder.
 Later, blame is partly shifted to Ivanovna, the hypocritical Christian grande dame who is separated from her own husband, falls in love with others and is duped by a charlatan but who still persecutes Anna for leaving her husband.
 There is just a touch of melodrama about it; the right amount in my opinion.

-The occasional dramatic myopia is counterbalanced very effectively by Levin’s interests beyond the human.
+The occasional dramatic myopia is counterbalanced by Levin’s interests beyond the human.
 The chapter immediately following that of Anna’s transgression ends with Levin’s lyrical description of early spring, free from people’s dark pressures.
+His rowboat analogy, quoted above, is fully human but more brilliant than “We Learned the Whole of Love” (1862/1863) and similarly hesitant about the limits of connection.
 The absolute high point of the novel, in my opinion, is Levin participating in the mowing of a meadow in several chapters of part 3.
 This is clearly where Tolstoy’s passions lay.
-The same conversation in part 1, chapter 11 that outlines the feminist theme also outlines the cultural theme of Levin’s domninant side of the narrative, and his personality.
+The same conversation in part 1, chapter 11 that outlines the feminist theme also outlines the cultural theme of Levin’s dominant side of the narrative, and his personality.
 In the words of Stiva (Steve), the bon vivant whose zest for life matches Anna’s:

 You have a character that’s all of a piece, and you want the whole of life to be of a piece too—but that’s not how it is.
 You despise public official work because you want the reality to be invariably corresponding all the while with the aim—and that’s not how it is.
 You want a man’s work, too, always to have a defined aim, and love and family life always to be undivided—and that’s not how it is.
 All the variety, all the charm, all the beauty of life is made up of light and shadow.